JacquesIversen/pp5-react/Testing.md

   1. (Owner) Should display Comments & issues made by owner == pass
   2. (Owner) Should display profile information provided by owner == pass
   3. (Owner) Should display profile Avatar == pass
-  4. (Owner) Links are working to Comments, Issues and edit profile == fail
+  4. (Owner) Links are working to Comments, Issues and edit profile == pass
-  5. (User/NotLoggedIn) Should display Comments & issues made by profileowner == fail
+  5. (User/NotLoggedIn) Should display Comments & issues made by profileowner == WillNotImplement
-  6. (User/NotLoggedIn) Should display profile information provided by profileowner == fail
+  6. (User/NotLoggedIn) Should display profile information provided by profileowner == WillNotImplement
-  7. (User/NotLoggedIn) Should display profileowner Avatar == fail
+  7. (User/NotLoggedIn) Should display profileowner Avatar == WillNotImplement
-  8. (User/NotLoggedIn) direct links for Issues and comments made by profileowner == fail
+  8. (User/NotLoggedIn) direct links for Issues and comments made by profileowner == WillNotImplement
   9. Navbar is rendered correctly == pass
   10. Page is responsive == pass